viodotcom/kube-review/README.md

 ## Create and Update

-In order to create or update the pipelines you need a project already crated in CodeFresh.
+In order to create or update the pipelines you need a project already created in CodeFresh.
-We recommend using the `cf-review-env-[STAGE]` as name of the project.
+We recommend using `cf-review-env-[STAGE]` as name of the project.

 To create the pipelines run: